-He has also published two young adult novels with a third due out early this summer.
+He has also published two young adult novels with a third due the summer of 2017.

 His wife, Tina, is a middle school physical education teacher, and they live in rural Southeastern Washington.
 Bruce has two grown daughters, one a first-grade teacher and the other a registered nurse.